Kenaib/FTOtto/README.md

 ## Version

-This is `FTOtto-0.1.1`.
-This is the first version to properly work from the repository.
+This is `FTOtto-0.1.2`.
+This version avoids assigning `nothing` to simulation parameters.

 ## Installation